airwin17/bookingNotationReactAppExp/README.md

 ## Description
-This is experimental booking notation app
+This is experimental booking notation app <br/>
+the project is currently deployed at [link](http://51.195.101.209:8004/Accueil)
 ## Used thechologies
 - React js
 ## How to use